-When a decision has been reached to admit or deny an applicant, the completed ACR form should be returned to the Graduate Division.
+When a decision has been reached to admit or deny an applicant, the Graduate Group will notify the Graduate Division.
 The Graduate Division, upon the Graduate Dean's approval, will send the letter of admission or denial to the applicant.
-For admission by exception, a separate memo must be attached to the ACR form explaining the need for exception.
+For admission by exception, a separate memo must be attached to the Graduate Group's recommendation explaining the need for exception.
 Following review by the Graduate Dean, the Graduate Group will be notified of the Graduate Dean's decision.
 The letter of admission (or denial) will then be sent to the applicant by the Graduate Division.